Mudassirch2k9/plugin/readme.txt

 #### Support

 Use the [WordPress.org plugin forums](https://wordpress.org/support/plugin/mailchimp-for-wp) for community support where we try to help all of our users.
-If you found a bug, please create an issue on Github where we can act upon them more efficiently.
+If you found a bug, please create an issue in our [Bug Report forum](https://wpproductadvisor.com/forums/forum/bug-report).

 If you're a premium user, please use the email address inside the plugin for support as that will guarantee a faster response time.